alan-turing-institute/hut23-compiler-club/our-startup-files/README.md

 # How to create the linker script

-The linker script lives in [file:./out/microbit-v2.ld](./out/microbit-v2.ld).
-To create both the script and this README, run `make` in this directory.
+This README was generated from the file [file:./microbit-v2.org](./microbit-v2.org).
+That file also generates the linker script, [file:./out/microbit-v2.ld](./out/microbit-v2.ld).
+To create both this document and the script, run `make` in this directory.
 (You will need to have Emacs installed.)

-The source of this explanation and the script itself is the file [file:./microbit-v2.org](./microbit-v2.org).
-Edit that file rather than the script.

-The file <span class="spurious-link" target="empty.s">*empty.s*</span>
-contains no code or data.
+The file [file:./empty.s](./empty.s) contains no code or data.
 Try `make empty` to run the assembler on this file and then link with the linker script.
-The file
-<span class="spurious-link"
-target="mostly-empty.s">*mostly-empty.s*</span> contains five bytes of data (in the form of a null-terminated string) in each section.
+The file [file:./nearly-empty.s](./nearly-empty.s) contains five bytes of data (in the form of a null-terminated string) in each section.
 Try `make mostly-empty` to see how the result is arranged in memory by the linker.

 # Overview

+A C compiler converts high-level code into low-level assembly language instructions.
+Assembly language is a human-readable form of the CPU's native instructions with a few convenience features (such as symbolic naming of memory locations).
+The assembler turns this human-readable file into a binary file, known as an “object file.”
+For example, the assembler instruction `movs r0, #10`, meaning “move the number 10 to register `r0`,” is converted to the two-byte sequence `20` `0a` (in hexadecimal).

-The input to the linker (eg, GNU `ld`) is a set of files, known as *object files*, containing code (in binary format) and data.
-The job of the linker is to combine all the code and data in the input files into a single output file, also known as an object file, that can be loaded into a particular region of memory (or, in our case, flashed onto the micro:bit).
+The final stage of compilation is to pass the object file (or files) to the linker (GNU `ld`).
+The job of the linker is to combine all the code and data in the input files into a single output file—also known as an object file—which can be loaded into a particular region of memory (or, in our case, flashed onto the micro:bit).

-However, when input object files are generated—for example by a C compiler or an assembler—their final location in memory is not known.
+However, when the input files are generated their final location in memory is not known.
 Thus the files contain, not hard-coded memory locations, but *symbols*: stand-ins for the final location of code or data.
 Each symbol is defined in one of the input files to point to a particular part of the data, or code, in that input file.
-The linker must decide to what final location each symbol will refer to and arrange for all the references to that symbol, in whatever file the reference occurs, to refer to that location.
+The linker must decide to what final location each symbol will refer and arrange for all the references to that symbol, in whatever file the reference occurs, to refer to that location.

 The linker script is a configuration file read by the linker (use the option “​`-T microbit-v2.ld`​”).
 The purpose of the linker script is: